The Logic of Graph Neural Networks: The Logical Expressiveness of GNNs

 Similarly, we can define a GNN computing a graph invariant to express a Boolean query.

 \begin{theorem}[\cite{DBLP:conf/iclr/BarceloKM0RS20}] Let $\CQ$ be a unary query expressible in graded modal logic $\LGCk2$.
 Then there is a GNN that expresses $\CQ$. \end{theorem}

 In \cite{DBLP:conf/iclr/BarceloKM0RS20}, the theorem is only proved for GNNs that use a linearised sigmoid $\lsig$ as activation function.
-The proof can easily be adapted to other standard activation functions such as $\sig,\tanh,\relu$.
-However, it is not clear how to prove it for arbitrary non-polynomial activation functions like the results in the previous section.
+The proof can easily be adapted to the $\relu$-activation function, but it is not obvious how to adapt it to other standard activation functions such as $\sig,\tanh$.
 The reason is that due to the non-uniformity, we do not have an obvious compact domain where we can apply the universal approximation property of FNNs.
 We sketch a proof of the theorem using $\lsig$.

 \begin{proof}[Proof sketch] Let $\phi(x)$ be a $\LGCk2$-formula expressing $\CQ$.
 Let $\psi_1(x),\ldots,\psi_d(x)=\phi(x)$ be a list of all subformulas of $\phi(x)$, where we view guarded quantification as a single operation, that is, for $\psi(x)=\exists^{\ge i}y(E(x,y)\to\psi'(y))$ we only consider the subformula $\psi'(y)$.
 We assume that the $\psi_i(x)$ are sorted in a way compatible with the subformula order, that is, if $\psi_i$ is a proper subformula of $\psi_j$ then $i<j$.
 Furthermore, we assume that the first $\ell$ formulas in the list are the label atoms $P_i(x)$.